xcutiepatootie/Junior-Full-stack-Developer-Exam/readme.md

 ## Discussion

 - For the discussion of Backend, see the [Backend README](./backend/readme.md)
-- For the discussion of Frontend, see the [Backend README](./frontend/readme.md)
+- For the discussion of Frontend, see the [Frontend README](./frontend/readme.md)